sopheamen007/app.mobile.tiktok-app-ui/README.md

 ![TikTok App UI](https://user-images.githubusercontent.com/16510597/88754800-d5728b80-d189-11ea-862d-be294c22da84.jpg)

-## Getting Started
+## Note:
-Note: This project could run only in a real device since the video player does not support a simulator or either emulator.
+ This project could run only in a real device since the video player does not support a simulator or either emulator.

 A new Flutter project.